 The roads leading to Betaab Valley, Aru, and Chandanwari are a mix of good, bad, and average.

 The roads to Betaab Valley, Chandawari, and Aru Valley are quite steep though.
-For visiting here, you will just have to make sure that your car or bike is good enough to climb steep ascents and will not stall.
+To visit here, you will just have to make sure that your car or bike is good enough to climb steep ascents and will not stall.

 1. How to reach Pahalgam from Jammu?